oasisprotocol/docs/docs/get-involved/run-node/validator-node.md

 # Consensus Validator Node

-This guide provides an overview of the technical setup and stake requirements to become a validator on the Consensus layer of the Oasis Network.
+This guide provides an overview of the technical setup and stake requirements to become a validator on the consensus layer of the Oasis Network.

 ## About Oasis Network

-[Oasis Network](../../general/oasis-network/README.mdx)'s Consensus Layer is a decentralised set of validator nodes that maintain a proof-of-stake blockchain.
+[Oasis Network](../../general/oasis-network/README.mdx)'s consensus Layer is a decentralised set of validator nodes that maintain a proof-of-stake blockchain.

 Hence, it needs a set of distributed node operators that run different nodes (including validator nodes).